xBLACKICEx/nix-config/README.md

 This nix-config is my personal setup for managing and configuring NixOS.
 However, please note that due to my own needs and skill level, this configuration may have issues, so I advise against using it at this time.

-## For Nix Newbies

-If you're new to Nix, you might find it helpful to explore my git commit history.
-The commit messages provide detailed insights (AI-generated, haha 😄), illustrating how this configuration started with just 4 files and evolved to its current state.
-This approach may offer a more accessible learning path compared to diving into larger, complex nix-configs.

 ## Creation Process

 In crafting this nix-config, I drew inspiration from various sources and configurations, including: